etiennebacher/jarl/docs/contributing-rule-example.md

 ---

 This page will explain how to implement a new rule in Jarl.
+It is recommended to read the [General information page](contributing.md) first to install the required tools.
 Jarl is written in Rust, but this page will *not* explain how to set up or use Rust, this is an entirely different topic.
 To get started with Rust, check out the [Rust book](https://doc.rust-lang.org/stable/book/).